 YOUNTVILLE — The Napa Valley is not the usual backdrop for tunes and verses devoted to cowpunchers, coyotes and tribal lore.
-But on Saturday night, the world of the grapevine and the world of the Old West met halfway.
+But on Sept.
+7, the world of the grapevine and the world of the Old West met halfway.

 In jeans and wide-brimmed hats, against a hay-bale backdrop on the Lincoln Theater stage, a trio of performers brought the wide-open spaces of their rural homes to life at Yountville’s fifth annual Cowboy Poetry and Music gathering.
 Using only a couple of acoustic guitars, a microphone and their vivid imaginations, singer-songwriters Gail Steiger and Mike Beck joined poet Olivia Romo in bringing to life stories of lonely windswept plains, muscular horses and cattle roundups — and a combination of loneliness and freedom that evoked by their work.

 Reciting the lyrics of Michael Burton’s “Night Rider’s Lament,” the mustachioed Steiger — who has performed for more than three decades while operating the 50,000-acre Spider Ranch outside Prescott, Arizona — sang:

 And she asked me, why does he ride for his money?